-To learn how to page, refer to "Working with Automated Systems."
-Paging works properly except for pagers of certain companies, which time out a little too soon to work properly with the uconnectTM phone.
+To learn how to page refer to "Working with Automated Systems."
+Paging works properly except for pagers of certain companies which time-out a little too soon to work properly with the UConnect® system.

 Voice Mail Calling

 To learn how to access your voice mail, refer to "Working with Automated Systems."